01. QANTAS 787-9 premium economy San Francisco to Melbourne

 The really good news?
 Most any other Delta Premium Select review I’ve read has been just as positive, which is reassuring.
 Is Delta actually turning into one of the world’s best airlines right in front of our eyes?
 I’ve already proclaimed them to be the best in the US, but I’m now at the point where I’d go as far as to say they are better than any European airline currently flying.

-They’ve definitely got a long way to go before they topple an Asian airline such as JAL or Asiana, but…progress is progress!
+They’ve definitely got a long way to go before they topple something as good as JAL economy class, but…progress is progress!